cjrsmith/cjrsmith/README.md

-## Hey 👋
+## Hi 👋

-I make indie software & games that do things a little differently.
-Founder of https://www.4610.software/ 🃏.
-Just launched ClickUp Champ.
-Software engineer at Oxford Quantum Circuits.
-Neovim BTW.
+I make independent software & games that do things a little differently.
+Founder of [4610](https://4610.software)🃏.
+I've just launched ClickUp Champ on Firefox and Chrome.
+Software Engineering Manager at Oxford Quantum Circuits.

-If you like the things I do you can support me through 4610 at Ko-Fi 👇
+If you like the things I do you, can support me through 4610 on Ko-Fi 👇

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/L3L61B4ZXD)